-A super hearty vegan and gluten-free creamy polenta recipe topped with earthy fall flavors – meaty shiitake mushrooms, soft and sweet butternut squash and crunchy toasted pumpkin seeds.
+A super hearty gluten-free and vegan polenta recipe with creamy polenta topped with earthy fall flavors – meaty shiitake mushrooms, soft and sweet butternut squash and crunchy toasted pumpkin seeds.

 Creamy polenta.
 Love it or hate it?
 Or maybe you’ve never even tried it.

-Polenta’s one of those things that I pretty much never make (hence why this is the first creamy polenta recipe you’re seeing here on the blog).
+Polenta’s one of those things that I pretty much never make (hence why this is the first vegan polenta recipe you’re seeing here on the blog).

 I tried “grits” for the first time when I was running a catering company back in DC and I genuinely liked them.
 A lot.

 But then I didn’t really eat polenta for years.

 Until last week, which we shall call the week of creamy polenta, or when I went to visit friends in both Brooklyn and Philly.
 Oddly enough both of them served me polenta.

 And we ordered creamy polenta when we were out to eat.

 It was a polenta filled week.
 First I had fried rounds of polenta with a dollop of sun dried tomato pesto in Broolyn, then my Philly friend prepared creamy polenta for breakfast with a runny fried eggs and sauteed spinach.